 Good unschoolers will watch their children carefully to ensure that they provide a good environment whereby children can progress in things that they love and are good at, while also being prepared to offer resources to help in the less confident areas.

 I have unschooled for 11 years- all my children can read, and they engage happily with classes and clubs.
 There is a lot of misinformation about unschooling, but personally, I have found it to be the most wonderfully tailored education for my children.
 See everything we learned in one unschooling day.

 Unschooling does not exclude classes, the structure at home, clubs, workbooks, etc; it simply means that the child gets to choose which of these resources they use.
 You can read more about this philosophy in my post ‘What is unschooling?’

 Although you do not legally need a curriculum in order to home educate, investing in one may be beneficial if you like to have activities ready to go instead of coming up with every activity yourself.

 Some people find it really useful to have a curriculum.
 If you or your child are people who like organization and structure, having the set plan of a curriculum may be of benefit to you.

 My personal advice would be to purchase modules based on your child’s interests such as the Curious Little Monkeys Educational Resources – this way you can test the waters of using a fun curriculum for just a few pounds!
 If you want a homeschool curriculum that is free there is sure something for it in this list too.

 You may also be interested in the following posts:

-For our complete collection of home education posts, click here.
+Check out our complete collection of UK home education blog posts.